MQCOMP3310-2023/comp3310assignment2-caramel/README.md

 This can be done by running the following command from the command line (cmd):
 - pip install Flask-WTF WTForms

+After the modules are installed, initialise the database by running the 'initialise_db.py' file.

+Then, the website can be started by running the './run.py' file.

 # COMP3310 Assignment2
 This is the code for Assignment2 for COMP3310 S1 2023.